dalmirdasilva/ResourceBasedFileSystem/README.md

-# Simple Resource Oriented FileSystem (srofs)
+# Resource Based FileSystem (rbfs)

 ## What is it?

-The srofs is a simplified file system for small micro-controlled devices (like PIC or Arduino).
+The rbfs is a simplified file system for small micro-controlled devices (like PIC or Arduino).
 Is is resource oriented because instead of using the well known concept of a File System, it has a Resource Pool concept.
 It doesn't have hierarchical directory tree.
 It is a poll of a limited number of resource which can:

 - Be allocated and deallocated at any time
 - Grows according to the data you store inside

-The srofs is composed by 3 base elements:
+The rbfs is composed by 3 base elements:

 #### Cluster
 Is the chunk of memory that contains the data of everything.
 A cluster is a double linked queue.
 Therefore, it has a pointer to the next cluster and a pointer to the previous cluster.

 #### Resource Descriptor
-The srofs partition has a space reserved for a list of resource descriptors entries called resource descriptors table, each entry in this table is 4 bytes long and is used to hold the size, first cluster and flags of the corresponding resource.
+The rbfs partition has a space reserved for a list of resource descriptors entries called resource descriptors table, each entry in this table is 4 bytes long and is used to hold the size, first cluster and flags of the corresponding resource.
 Each resource descriptor is a integer that represents a index in such table.
 The entry flag has the information about the current availability of the resource entry.

 ### Resource